The FSIO informed on 15.9.2022 of the entry into force of the social security agreement with Tunisia on 1.10.2022.

 Postings to Tunisia (or from Tunisia to Switzerland)

 Postings in terms of social security law are possible irrespective of nationality.
 A company in Switzerland can plan a temporary assignment in Tunisia for employees of any nationality and continue to insure them with the OASI/DI (AHV/IV) if the general requirements are met.
-A maximum posting period of 24 months is allowed.
+A maximum posting period of 5 years for dependent activities is allowed.
 The extent to which compulsory insurance contributions are to be paid in Tunisia must be clarified in detail for the other insurance categories.
 From Switzerland’s perspective, the employee can also be retained in the area of compulsory accident insurance and, depending on the Pension fund solution, also in this area.
 If an employee remains insured in Switzerland under the OASI (AHV), it is necessary to remain in the compulsory health insurance.

 Partial activity in Tunisia